-Facilities Scheduling uses data provided by CLSS and 25Live to ensure that its physical instructional facilities are optimally assigned to each term's course schedule as well as to assist the Provost's Office and college's dean's offices in the delivery of a schedule that gives students access to the courses the need across the full range of days and times at which the institution operates.
-Facilities Scheduling also coordinates with the Office of the University Registrar and New Student Orientation to block schedule all incoming freshmen students with a schedule for their initial term at the institution to ensure that all courses are degree pursuant and available.
-WVU Morgantown also uses extensive longitudinal data to carefully coordinate its STEM schedule to ensure that students across all its STEM majors have access to both the required math and science classes provided by the Eberly College of Arts and Sciences as well as their major courses in their home college.
+Facilities Scheduling uses data provided by CLSS and 25Live to ensure that its physical instructional facilities are optimally assigned to each term's course schedule as well as to assist the Office of the Provost and college deans' offices in the delivery of a schedule that gives students access to the courses they need across the full range of days and times at which the institution operates.

+Facilities Scheduling also coordinates with the Office of the University Registrar and New Student Orientation to block schedule all incoming freshmen with a schedule for their initial term at the institution to ensure that all courses are degree pursuant and available.
+WVU Morgantown also uses extensive longitudinal data to carefully coordinate its STEM schedule to ensure that students across all of its STEM majors have access to both the required math and science classes provided by the Eberly College of Arts and Sciences as well as their major courses in their home college.

-Enrollment Management and the undergraduate office of admissions and recruitment leverages data from a range of sources to make informed decisions that impact strategy and resources.
+Enrollment Management and the undergraduate Office of Admissions and Recruitment leverages data from a range of sources to make informed decisions that impact strategy and resources.
 The institution uses external data provided by or available through the Educational Advisory Board (EAB), Encoura, and the Student Clearing House.
 Data from the Department of Education is more essential than ever to understand and analyze demographic trends.
-WVU uses internal data provided by its enrollment management unit managers and the office of data and analytics to inform its practices through surveying admitted students to establish their level of interest in the institution and provide appropriate support for onboarding them as well as campus visitors to tailor the visit experience to meet student expectations.
-Enrollment Management relies on data to forecast enrollment goals based on historical trends, yield percentages, and revenue assessment, develop predictive modeling to qualify prospective student searches, evaluate prospective student source values and personal attributes to create marketing content, and to measure peer and competitor metrics to assess student interests and the institution's value proposition.
+WVU uses internal data provided by its enrollment management unit managers and the Office of Data and Analytics to inform its practices through surveying admitted students to establish their level of interest in the institution and provide appropriate support for onboarding them as well as campus visitors to tailor the visit experience to meet student expectations.
+Enrollment Management relies on data to forecast enrollment goals based on historical trends, yield percentages and revenue assessment, develop predictive modeling to qualify prospective student searches, evaluate prospective student source values and personal attributes to create marketing content, and to measure peer and competitor metrics to assess student interests and the institution's value proposition.